Our Company of Talented Dancers

 KYRA PITTS

 KYRA PITTS, raised in the Capital Region, began her dance journey at local studios.
-She showcased her young talent performing with the New York City Ballet at SPAC, The Great Russian Nutcracker by Moscow Ballet at The Palace Theater, and ESDC’s Egg Kids Project.
-Transitioning to New York City at fourteen, she trained at the Joffrey Ballet School for four years graduating from their Jazz & Contemporary Trainee Program under the direction of Angelica Stiskin and Michael Waldrop.
-Kyra has worked with esteemed artists like Yin Yue, Yoshito Sakuraba, Billy Griffin, Jason Luks, Adrian Lee, Amélie Bénard, and Michael Peña.
+She showcased her young talent performing with the New York City Ballet at SPAC, The Great Russian Nutcracker by Moscow Ballet at The Palace Theater, and ESDC’s own Egg Kids Project.
+Transitioning to New York City at fourteen, she trained at the Joffrey Ballet School and graduated from the Jazz & Contemporary Trainee Program under the direction of Angelica Stiskin and Michael Waldrop.
+In collaboration with Joffrey, she graduated summa cum laude with a BFA in Music, Dance & Theater from New Jersey City University.
+Kyra has worked with esteemed artists such as Yin Yue, Yoshito Sakuraba, Billy Griffin, Jason Luks, Adrian Lee, Amélie Bénard, and Michael Peña.
 She has even performed in New York Fashion Week for Marc Jacobs in collaboration with Karole Armitage.
 Notably, she made her television debut on ESPN+ while performing at the FISU World University Games Opening Ceremony held in Lake Placid.
 Kyra joined the company in 2023.

 SARA SENECAL